WinterAlexander/NewX/README.md

 # NewX
 Hi !
-Let me introduce you to NewX
+Let me introduce you to my NewX java game

 NewX is a open-source free game I am doing just for fun.
 I'm not actively working on the project but if other people